KnowThePepper

 Flavor notes: sweet and mild.

-Alma Paprika Nutrition Facts & Health Benefits
+Alma Paprika Nutrition Facts & Serving Context

 Like most sweet red peppers, Alma Paprika is a strong source of vitamin C - red pods contain significantly more than green ones due to continued development during ripening.
 A 100g serving of fresh red paprika pepper provides roughly 150mg vitamin C, exceeding the daily recommended intake.